satyamrkushwaha/satyam-weekday-assignment/README.md

 # Candidate Application Platform

-This project is a candidate application platform where users can view job listings, filter jobs based on various criteria, and implement infinite scroll for a seamless browsing experience.
-The platform provides a user-friendly interface for viewing and applying to jobs.
+The candidate application platform is designed to streamline the job search process for users.
+It allows them to browse through job listings, filter jobs based on criteria such as role, experience, salary and locations.
+Additionally, users can view detailed job descriptions and apply to jobs directly through the platform.

 ## Table of Contents
 - [Project Description](#project-description)